blosmusic/MIDIMicrocontroller/README.md

 Ensure the relevant sections for LED's, buttons, pontentiometers are filled out in-line with your device and pins used.

-NOTE: Set the Teensy 'USB type' to MIDI and 'Board' to match your Teensy.
+NOTE: Set the Teensy 'USB type: ' to MIDI and 'Board: ' to match your Teensy.

 ### General